JBurlison/Pandaros.Settlers/README.md

 # Pandaros.Settlers
-A colony survival settlers mod that introduces natural progression to the game
+A colony survival settlers mod that introduces natural progression to the game.
+This mod disables buying of colonists after 10 colonists.
+After 10 has been reached the mod will kill off any aditional.
+Every morning the mod will evaluate your colony on how attractive it is to settle there and send you more colonists.

 ## To install:
 Head on over to [Releases](https://github.com/JBurlison/Pandaros.Settlers/releases) and grab the latest version.